-Please note that this calendar is subject to any changes that may arise as a result of Welsh Government issuing a Direction on term dates
+Please note that this calendar is subject to any changes that may arise as a result of Welsh Government issuing a direction on term dates.

-The City and County of Swansea does not accept any liability for any losses incurred in respect of altered holiday arrangements following changes to the timetable in any direction issued by the Welsh Government.
+Swansea Council does not accept any liability for any losses incurred in respect of altered holiday arrangements following changes to the timetable in any direction issued by the Welsh Government.